-The advance of hydraulic fracture application in longer, more extensive horizontal wells has further confounded the modeling techniques to estimate the impact these stimulation techniques incur on well production.
+The advance of hydraulic fracture application in longer, more extensive horizontal wells has further confounded the modeling techniques used to estimate the impact these stimulation techniques incur on well production.

 Incorporate effects of hydraulic fracture stimulation into simulation models

 This integrated workflow introduces new hydraulic fracture models.
-These models incorporate the 3D varying geologic model and natural fracture definition, to calculate how a hydraulic fracture will propagate fluid and proppant into the reservoir.
-This hydraulic fracture understanding is then translated into a reservoir-engineering focused model to estimate the effect on production.
+These models incorporate the 3D varying geologic model and natural fracture definition to calculate how a hydraulic fracture will propagate fluid and proppant into the reservoir.
+This hydraulic fracture understanding is then translated into a reservoir engineering focused model to estimate the effect on production.